kyle2277/C-Permutation-Matrix-Encryption/README.md

 Again the permut-pthread scheme performs better than permut-pthread-join.
 As expected, the maximum performance gain is achieved at 4 threads and doesn't improve when using more.
 The average program execution time with 4 or more threads was approximately 107 ms. The control execution time was 240 ms. This is a speedup of 2.24.

-In conclusion, the permut-pthread scheme is the best multithreading scheme for optimizing the generating permutation matrices.
+In conclusion, the permut-pthread scheme is the best multithreading scheme for optimizing the generation permutation matrices.

 ### Multithreading Linear Transformations